lchop/Cpp_guide/C++.md

 ***Optimizing the usage of std::vector in C++***:
 We need to continuously re-allocate memory large enough to handle new elements and copy previous elements to the new location when we push_pack new element.
+How can we avoid copying our object ?
+>  when copying happenned is very important for optimization !